cresterienvogel/gmod-bulma-menu/README.md

 # What is it
 This is a very simple reskin of Garry's mod main menu.
-It's also "fixes" fonts in server browser and make them better then previous.
+It's also "fixes" fonts in server browser and makes them better then previous.

 # How to setup
 1) Download and unpack in D:\SteamLibrary\steamapps\common\GarrysMod\garrysmod